fjaguero/camino-app/README.md

 # camino-app
- A daily planner to help you reach your goals.
-Electron packager.
+A productivity tool to help you achieve more every day.

+Electron packaged builds.